rodneyshupe/Cookbook/Recipes/Sides/AirFryerBakedPotatoes.rst

 Directions
 ----------

-1. Wash and dry the potatoes.
-Put the oil in a bowl and rub it on the potatoes.
-Sprinkle salt over the potatoes.
+1. Wash and dry the potatoes; put the oil in a bowl and rub it on the potatoes, then sprinkle the salt over them.
-2. Put the potatoes in an air fryer basket, leaving space around them for air to circulate.
-Cook at 400F for 30 minutes, turning over after 15 minutes.
+2. Put the potatoes in an air fryer basket, leaving space around them for air to circulate; cook at 400F for 30 minutes, turning them over after 15 minutes.
-3. Test for the potatoes doneness by seeing if a fork goes into them easily.
-Or check the temperature with an instant read thermometer.
-They are done if they are at about 205F.
-Put them back in for another 10 minutes if necessary.
+3. Test for doneness by seeing if a fork goes in easily, or check the temperature with an instant read thermometer; they are done at about 205F.
+   Return them for another 10 minutes if necessary.